Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 In addition to our core training programs, UTI offers Manufacturer-Specific Advanced Training programs that were created in conjunction with leading manufacturers.15 Students who choose to continue on to specialized training after completing their core program can give themselves a competitive edge as they go into the workforce.

-From California to New Jersey, UTI's 12 campus locations across the country provide students with the hands-on training they need to pursue a career as a technician in a growing industry.
+From California to New Jersey, UTI's 13 campus locations nationwide provide students with the hands-on training they need to pursue a career as a technician in growing industries.

 For many of our students, attending UTI is their first time away from home.
 Our Housing Assistance representatives can help students make living arrangements by connecting them with housing options located conveniently close to campus.